 For ambisonic sound design, the Jump Team recommends using the free ambiX plugin set with REAPER, a digital audio workstation (DAW).
-REAPER is ideal for ambisonic audio production because it supports up to 64 channels (that is, up to 7th order ambisonics) of audio per track.
-For a basic introduction, REAPER template, and export instructions for Jump Inspector and YouTube, see 1st-Order Ambisonics in REAPER.
+REAPER is ideal for ambisonic audio production because it supports up to 64 channels (that is, up to seventh order ambisonics) of audio per track.
+For a basic introduction, REAPER template, and export instructions for Jump Inspector and YouTube, see First-order Ambisonics in REAPER.

-For more information about basic editing of ambisonics in and export from Adobe Premiere, see 1st-Order Ambisonics in Adobe Premiere.
+For more information about basic editing of ambisonics in and export from Adobe Premiere, see First-order Ambisonics in Adobe Premiere.